lichkitsch/campaigns/obsidian/quests/enteringTheTemple.md

 Hopping onto the stones requires _DEX check AF 15_ for each.
 Failure means dropping into the murky water and starting combat with the missing devil.

 Upon reaching the nest of branches, you can see now that the black shape in the center is the leathery, mummified body of a large adult crocodile.
 The red aura grows brighter as it peels away from the body, revealing the Willabog.
-The creature yawns,
+The creature yawns and gently rises from the nest before floating around the room.
+Sveta can use her embody spell to take over the creature and give Gin his memories back.
+Unfortunately, she also learns how the Willabog eats memories, starting with the strongest and working back.
+Gin's memories also slowly return, not all at once, and his were the only memories she could recover.

 ## Second level
 - large chasm in floor leading down to bottom level